kanenites/Ann-DEV/README.md

-# Waste Management App 🌐
+# Food Donation Management App 🌐

-An application developed to streamline waste management processes for restaurants and contributors.
+An application developed to streamline food donation management processes for restaurants and contributors.
 This Flutter-based app offers an intuitive interface for restaurant owners to input waste data and for administrators to view waste reports.
 Utilizes Firebase for real-time data storage and authentication.

 ## Key Features 📋
 - Restaurant owners can log in, input waste data, and manage their waste records.